 NOTE The eigenmode-affine pattern is the critical buckling mode associated with the elastic critical load of the investigated structure based on an LBA analysis.
 There can be more than one relevant eigenmode, so the lowest eigenvalue is not always the source of the most important imperfection.

-The final imperfect shape of the analysed structure should be obtained by superposition of the imperfections (geometric imperfections and residual stresses or equivalent geometric imperfections) on the perfect structure covering all possible failure modes and geometric deviations according to 5.5.
-Further specific design rules about imperfection superposition may be specified in relevant Parts of EN 1993.
+(5) The final imperfect shape of the analysed structure should be obtained by superposition of the imperfections (geometric imperfections and residual stresses or equivalent geometric imperfections) on the perfect structure covering all possible failure modes and geometric deviations according to 5.5.
+Further specific design rules about imperfection superposition may be specified in relevant parts of EN 1993.

-The pattern of the equivalent geometric imperfections should reflect the constructional detailing and the boundary conditions in a realistic and safe manner.
+(6) The pattern of the equivalent geometric imperfections should reflect the constructional detailing and the boundary conditions in a realistic and safe manner.